 - A vice with shaft protector

-1) Remove the old grips
+Step 1: Remove the old grips

+First, cut or peel off the old grips, which may or may not be straightforward depending on how long they’ve been on.
 With steel shafts you can be relatively ‘aggressive’ with the knife, always making sure to work the blade away from you not towards you.
-(You may find it easiest to do this with the club secured in the vice).
+(You may find it easiest to do this with the club secured in the vice.)

 Dab the cloth in White Spirit and rub it up and down the shaft where the old grip was to clean off the final bits.